 During the low season, extensive multi-day training courses are held off site to reevaluate and refresh their knowledge of first aid and rescue.
 These courses reassure that our guides are well prepared for any situation they encounter.

 For your safety, our guides will use a pulse oximeter to regularly check clients’ oxygen saturation levels during the climb.
 Oxygen saturation is a measure of how much oxygen is in your blood.
 A person’s oxygen saturation at sea level is usually around 94-98%.
 At altitude, oxygen saturation is lower.
 However, it is an indication of how well a person is acclimatizing.
 Monitoring one’s pulse and oxygen saturation twice per day gives our guides additional insight into a client’s health.
+We also take regular temperature and blood pressure readings.

 It is quite common for climbers to have a mild form of altitude sickness.
 However, our guides can recognize the symptoms of more serious altitude sickness and know how and when to treat a climber.
 If necessary, our guides will organize an immediate descent, which is by far the quickest and best treatment.
 Most often an ill climber will recover very well just by descending a few thousand feet, witth no further treatment needed.
 We will use a portable stretcher in cases where the climber is unable to walk on their own.
 We also carry emergency oxygen and medical kits on all climbs.